ShkudW/EvilN/README.md

 Just kiding (not really... )

-Any use of this tool is at your own risk, this tool should be used in a lab environment
+Any use of this tool is at your own risk, this tool should be used in a lab environment  (not really... )

 ## If you like things done authomatically, Use:
 ```python